tyconsulting/blog.tyang.github.io/_posts/2015-01-18-creating-opsmgr-instance-group-computers-running-application-health-service-watchers.md

 </ul>
 Tip: you can use MPViewer to easily check what classes are defined in a sealed MP.
 Use SQL as example again, in the Microsoft.SQLServer.Library:<a href="http://blog.tyang.org/wp-content/uploads/2015/01/image4.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/01/image_thumb4.png" alt="image" width="843" height="424" border="0" /></a>

-You can easily identify that “SQL Role” is the seed class because it is based on Microsoft.Windows.ComputerRole and other classes use this class as the base class.
-You can get the actual name (not the display name) from the “Raw XML” tab.
+You can easily identify that "SQL Role" is the seed class because it is based on Microsoft.Windows.ComputerRole and other classes use this class as the base class.
+You can get the actual name (not the display name) from the "Raw XML" tab.
 <h3>Step 3 Create MP References</h3>
 Your MP will need to reference the instance group library, as well as the MP of which the application seed class is defined (i.e. SQL library):